USNavalResearchLaboratory/SCRaytrace/README.md

 Use doxywizard to generate the code documentation.
 The Doxyfile file is the configuration file.

 ## Gererating the user manual
 The user manual is writen using Docbook.
+More details will follow here on how to edit and generate the manual.

 ## To Do
 - Implement ray-tracing of data cube from predictive science